 Hands On ATV Training Courses

-In regards to ATV training, students practice basic safety techniques with hands-on exercises covering starting and stopping, turning (both gradual and quick), negotiating hills, emergency stopping and swerving, and riding over obstacles.
+Students practice basic safety techniques with hands-on exercises covering starting and stopping, turning (both gradual and quick), negotiating hills, emergency stopping and swerving, and riding over obstacles.
 Particular emphasis is placed on the safety implications relating to each lesson.
-The course also covers protective gear (like DOT-compliant ATV helmets), environmental concerns, and local laws.
-Participants receive the ATV RiderCourse Handbook, which reinforces the safety information and riding techniques covered in ATV RiderCourse.

 ATV RiderCourse Class Types and Age Requirements